cfurley/second-space/README.md

 ## Frontend

-This is the frontend of the second space application.
-I copied over the demo that LightTurtle made.
-Use the command -> <b>"npm i; npm run dev;"</b> to run the program.
-(You must have nodejs and npm installed.)

-The frontend of the application is what the users will interact with, this can be the <b>web application</b>, or even the <b>mobile application.</b> For web, frameworks lite VueJS or React can be used.
-For mobile there is Swift, and Java im pretty sure for Android.
+This is the part of the application which the users will interact with.
+The frontend will be built in ReactJS and will interact directly with the backend api

 ## API